haydendaly/cs554-music-platform/README.md

 If you are unable to run the application, we also have an EC2 deployment live at http://13.58.15.179/

+Please note that Facebook sign in is in development mode.
+If you would like to login via facebook, please provide us with your facebook username and we will add you as a tester.

 ## Description:

 ### Course Technologies: